AI Trail Analysis

 - No fires

 As part of the Appalachian Trail and Pisgah National Forest, standard Leave No Trace principles apply.
-Dogs are welcome but must be kept on a leash to protect wildlife and ensure the safety of other hikers.
-Please pack out everything you pack in to preserve the pristine environment.
+Dogs are welcome but must be kept on a leash.
+Please pack out everything you pack in to preserve the pristine nature of the balds.
+Camping is generally not permitted directly on the balds to protect fragile ecosystems.

 Nearby amenities⌄